 Cooling Peppermint Oil for Headaches

 Peppermint oil uses and benefits include its long-lasting cooling effect on the skin, ability to inhibit muscle contractions and role in stimulating blood flow in the forehead when applied topically.
-Some researchers suspect that the oil helps control blood flow in the body and open up the sinuses for better oxygen flow and that’s why it helps to use peppermint oil for headaches.
+Some researchers suspect that the oil helps control blood flow in the body and open up the sinuses for better oxygen flow and that’s why this alternative medicine is effective.

 DIY Face Care

 • 6-step face care routine

 When distilled into an essential oil, peppermint is prized for its unique cooling and invigorating effects.
 Since the days before commercial toothpaste, peppermint essential oil has been the go-to for mouth freshening and disinfecting by way of its antiseptic properties.
 Some holistic experts claim that the menthol compounds in peppermint oil can immobilize mouth bacteria and stop the herpes virus from multiplying when applied directly.

 Peppermint essential oil is known to be antibacterial, antiviral, a powerful anti-inflammatory, insecticidal and antispasmodic.
 It is sometimes used to alleviate symptoms of depression due to its stimulating properties.
 Conversely, peppermint oil can also provide anxiety relief.

 Peppermint oil is incredibly versatile and while it’s useful in many different ways, it also has a very powerful mechanism that inhibits or even gets rid of a severe headache.
 In fact it’s one of the best, if not the best, essential oils for headache relief.